SSDAsim/angular-course-maxschwarz/10-change-detection/01-starting-project/notes.md

 - Without inputs or Signals, OnPush components may not update as expected.
 - Understanding Angular's change detection triggers is essential for cross-component data synchronization.

+### 204. Introducing The async Pipe

+#### Using the Async Pipe in the Template
+In the template, you use the messages property followed by the special async pipe.
+This built-in pipe is designed to be used with observables, which is the main offering of the RxJS package.
+The BehaviorSubject used here is also a kind of observable.

+Behind the scenes, when using the async pipe, Angular sets up a subscription, reads the values emitted by the subject, and provides them in the template so that constructs like the *ngFor loop continue to work.
+It also automatically unsubscribes if the component is no longer active.

+Additionally, the async pipe triggers change detection for the component whenever a new value is received from the subject or observable.
+This ensures the UI updates accordingly without manual intervention.